Kojagir Purnima(Sharad Purnima) Importance

 The occasion is significant because it is considered to be the only day when the moon shines with all 16 kalas or characteristics connected with a human personality.
 Thus, the importance of Kojagiri Purnima stands out brightly.

-What is Kojagari Purnima?
+Kojagari Purnima Meaning: What is Sharad Purnima?

 Kojagari Purnima also known as Kojagari Lakshmi puja is the worship of Goddess Mahalakshmi.
 We pay our respect to Goddess Lakshmi, the goddess of wealth and prosperity.
 During the tradition of Kojagari Laxmi puja, special offerings are made to Goddess Lakshmi and the Nine Planets to seek blessings and good fortune for all family members.